SovARTIA/Public/README.md

 ## License

 This repo contains various licenses that are contained in the applicable folder.
-If you have any questions, please feel to ask.
+There is also a collection of all licenses [here](https://github.com/SovARTIA/Public/tree/2946ea60f813c1d7dec43a04dee48647cb283e59/LICENSES) If you have any questions, please feel to ask.